The COVID-19 Test and Trace blunder with Excel in 2020 has led many to see that Excel spreadsheets are not fit for purpose.

 Read up on the experiences of other users and consult independent industry rating guides for tool performance.
 You won’t be sorry you did your homework.

-Failure to protect PII and violation of copyright infringement laws carry penalties (financial and corporate reputation), while failure to protect intellectual property (IP) can hurt the profitability of your company and result in litigation.
+Failure to protect PII and violation of copyright infringement laws carry penalties (financial and corporate reputation).
+In addition, failing to protect intellectual property (IP) can hurt the profitability of your company and result in litigation.

-The important consideration on your part as concerns access to the data repositories and what communication tools and methods you use to transmit sensitive data.
+The important consideration on your part concerns access to the data repositories and what communication tools and methods you use to transmit sensitive data.

 1. The UK legislation implementing the EU Data Protection Directive was the Data Protection Act 1998 (DPA), s.1(1) of which provides, in words that differ from the Directive’s definition:

-a. ‘”personal data" means data which relate to a living individual who can be identified–
+a. "personal data" means data which relate to a living individual who can be identified–

 i. (a) from those data, or

 ii. (b) from those data and other information which is in the possession of, or is likely to come into the possession of, the data controller,